adhanani05/RUplanned/README.md

 1. Click main branch button on bottom left
 2. Create a new branch
 3. Make branch name what you are working on with name
-4. Create pull reuqest when done
+4. Push to your branch and create pull request if done

 Python files not working as of right now